|Developer||Robert Alan Koeneke, James E. Wilson, others|

 - Russian Moria

 - Umoria.org, Windows and macOS executables for v5.7, information, and links to source code.

 - David Grabiner's Moria Page

 - Beej's Moria Page

-- Archived UMoria source code history, and Windows ports of UMoria 5.6
+- Archived UMoria source code history, with Windows ports of UMoria 5.6.